open-vela/external_iperf3/docs/invoking.rst

                  hashes; more information on the structure of  the  file  can  be found in the EXAMPLES section.

-          --time-skew-thresholdsecond seconds
-                 time  skew  threshold (in seconds) between the server and client during the authentication process.

    CLIENT SPECIFIC OPTIONS
-          -c, --client host[%dev]
+          -c, --client host
                  run  in  client  mode,  connecting  to the specified server.
 By default, a test consists of sending data from the client to  the server, unless the -R flag is specified.
-If an optional  inter- face  is  specified,  it is treated as a shortcut for --bind-dev dev.
-Note that a percent sign and  interface  device  name  are required for IPv6 link-local address literals.

           --sctp use SCTP rather than TCP (FreeBSD and Linux)